Klortho/dtd-diagram/README.md

     - How about a diamond shape for choice (reminiscent of flowcharts) and a horizontal ellipsis for sequence?
     - Tweak how the `q` symbols look, esp. on the compound nodes

-* Enhancment: Can we hook it into xmllint, so that it can actually read the DTD, rather than a jsonized version?

 * Add "fork me on github" banner, page titles, etc.
 * Deploy it somewhere -- gh-pages?
 That would mean using CDNs for the dependencies.